Wrongful Death Attorneys in South Carolina

 Proving Negligence in a Wrongful Death Case

-In a wrongful death case, your lawyer must operate under certain restrictions.
+In a wrongful death case, your personal injury lawyer must operate under certain restrictions.
 Wrongful death cases are subject to the statute of limitations, or time limits by which they must be filed.
 They also tend to be rather complex and to require more preparation time than a typical injury lawsuit.
 Critical evidence that could help your case may deteriorate over time or even disappear, and should, therefore, be preserved as soon as possible.

 The basis for most wrongful death suits is negligence.
-A wrongful death attorney will need to show that the wrongdoer’s action, or failure to act in a responsible manner, caused the decedent’s death.
+A wrongful death attorney will need to show that the negligent party’s action, or failure to act in a responsible manner, caused the decedent’s death.
 A wrongful death lawyer must also have access to experts who can testify regarding the determination of the pecuniary losses to plaintiffs in the case.

 In a wrongful death case, you will need to prove that: